tongni1975/spark-nlp/docs/en/annotators.md

 </div></div><div class="h3-box" markdown="1">

+Refer to the [ChunkEmbeddings](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.embeddings.ChunkEmbeddings) Scala docs for more

 ## ClassifierDL (Multi-class Text Classification)

 ClassifierDL is a generic Multi-class Text Classification.
 ClassifierDL uses the state-of-the-art Universal Sentence Encoder as an input for text classifications.
 The ClassifierDL annotator uses a deep learning model (DNNs) we have built inside TensorFlow and supports up to 100 classes

-**NOTE**: This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.

-**NOTE**: UniversalSentenceEncoder, BertSentenceEmbeddings, or SentenceEmbeddings can be used for the inputCol

-**Output type:** CATEGORY
+**Output Type:** CATEGORY

-**Input types:** SENTENCE_EMBEDDINGS
+**Input Types:** SENTENCE_EMBEDDINGS

+**Reference:**

 **Functions:**

-- setLabelColumn: If DatasetPath is not provided, this Seq\[Annotation\] type of column should have labeled data per token.
+- `setLabelColumn`: If DatasetPath is not provided, this Seq\[Annotation\] type of column should have labeled data per token.
-- setLr: Initial learning rate.
+- `setLr`: Initial learning rate.
-- setBatchSize: Batch size for training.
+- `setBatchSize`: Batch size for training.
-- setDropout: Dropout coefficient.
+- `setDropout`: Dropout coefficient.
-- setMaxEpochs: Maximum number of epochs to train.
+- `setMaxEpochs`: Maximum number of epochs to train.
-- setEnableOutputLogs: Whether to output to annotators log folder.
+- `setEnableOutputLogs`: Whether to output to annotators log folder.
-- setValidationSplit: Choose the proportion of training dataset to be validated against the model on each Epoch.
+- `setValidationSplit`: Choose the proportion of training dataset to be validated against the model on each Epoch.
 The value should be between 0.0 and 1.0 and by default it is 0.0 and off.
-- setVerbose: Level of verbosity during training.
+- `setVerbose`: Level of verbosity during training.
-- setOutputLogsPath: Folder path to save training logs.
+- `setOutputLogsPath`: Folder path to save training logs.

-Refer to the [ClassifierDLApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.classifier.dl.ClassifierDLApproach) Scala docs for more

-Refer to the [ClassifierDLModel](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.classifier.dl.ClassifierDLModel) Scala docs for more
+> **NOTE**: This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.

+> **NOTE**: UniversalSentenceEncoder, BertSentenceEmbeddings, or SentenceEmbeddings can be used for the inputCol

+**Example:**

 <div class="tabs-box" markdown="1">